 How To Get Here.
 Playa La Saladita is most easily accessed from the international airport of Ixtapa-Zihuatanejo.
 Airport Code ZIH.
 International flights from LA and Houston are typically available year round as well as regular national flights from Mexico City.
 Travelers will find both car rental agencies and secure taxi service from the airport to Playa La Saladita.
 A short 45 minute ride north of the airport is the town of Los Llanos, the entrance to Playa La Saladita.

 Food Shopping.
 We recommend stopping for groceries at the Mega Soriana supermarket in Zihuatanejo where you will find a wide variety of options.
-Locally fruits, vegetables and basic shopping needs can be filled in the town of Los Llanos and pueblo of La Saladita, both within a short distance from the beach.
+Fruits, vegetables and basic shopping needs can be filled in the town of Los Llanos and pueblo of La Saladita, both within a short distance from the beach.

 ATMs.
 The best place to change money or use your ATM card is at the airport or the Mega Soriana supermarket as there is limited ATM service near to Playa La Saladita.
 There is one ATM machine in the back of Lalo’s convenient store next to the basketball court in the town of Los Llanos.
 However, the ATM there is often not working or does not have appropriate funds.